 If we say low testosterone, you might think of a TV ad starring a middle-aged man worried about “low T.” But even though testosterone is the quintessential “male” hormone, women make it too.
 Could a prescription for testosterone help women feel better?
-Some women have told us it does.
+Some women have told us it improves their sex lives.

 Does Testosterone Help Women, Too?

 Q. After a friend told me that she had great success with testosterone cream, I asked my gynecologist about it.
 She prescribed a low-dose cream and I have been using it for years.

 I am happy with the results.
 I have more energy, better mood, a high sex drive, amazing orgasms and less body fat.
 My husband is happy because I’m happy and our sex life is great.
 Why don’t more women know about this?

 “My libido had dropped to zero after menopause.
 A new doctor prescribed testosterone cream specially formulated by a compounding pharmacy.

 “I was like a teenage boy until I found the right dose!
 It doesn’t take much.
 My bone density is excellent, and I now have an active sex life.”